MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 ## Azure OpenAI inference endpoint

 Azure OpenAI models also support the Azure OpenAI API.
-This API exposes the full capabilities of OpenAI models and support additional features like assistants, threads, files, and batch inference.
+This API exposes the full capabilities of OpenAI models and supports additional features like assistants, threads, files, and batch inference.

-Azure OpenAI inference endpoints are used per-deployment and they have they own URL that is associated with only one deployment.
+Each OpenAI model deployment has its own URL associated with such deployment under the Azure OpenAI inference endpoint.
 However, the same authentication mechanism can be used to consume it.
+URLs are usually in the form of `https://<resource-name>.openai.azure.com/openai/deployments/<model-deployment-name>`.
 Learn more in the reference page for [Azure OpenAI API](../../../ai-services/openai/reference.md)

 :::image type="content" source="../../media/ai-services/endpoint/endpoint-openai.png" alt-text="An illustration showing how Azure OpenAI deployments contain a single URL for each deployment." lightbox="../../media/ai-services/endpoint/endpoint-openai.png":::